Welcome to our class web page where you can find out about our amazing learning journey. You will find

 We have our own 5RO email!
 If you would like to contact us, please do so with the secure form below- we will be checking it regularly.
 We welcome your comments and suggestions.

-5RO have outdoor PE on a Monday and indoor PE on a Wednesday.
+5RO have indoor PE on a Monday and outdoor PE on a Wednesday.

 5RO's entrance and exit point is the top gate by the basket ball court.
 Please wait outside the gate on Crown Road.